 \subsection{Decision-Focused Generative Learning}

-We now present the \texttt{Gen-DFL} framework, which provides a decision-focused solution to the GTO problems.
+We now present the \texttt{Gen-DFL} framework, which provides a decision-focused solution to the GTO problems in a unified end-to-end learning pipeline.
 For simplicity, we denote the optimal decision obtained from our model $w_\theta^\star(x; \alpha)$ in \eqref{eq:gto} as $w_\theta^\star$, omitting $x$ and $\alpha$.
-Similar to other DFL frameworks, \texttt{Gen-DFL} consists of two alternating steps: \begin{enumerate}[left=0pt,topsep=0pt,parsep=0pt,itemsep=0pt] \item \emph{Generate-Then-Optimize}: Generate samples $\{c_k\}_{k=1}^K$ using conditional generative model (CGM) $p_\theta(c|x)$ and solve \eqref{eq:gto} for the optimal decision via SAA. \item \emph{Model Learning}: Given the resulting decision $w_\theta^\star$, update the generative model parameters by jointly minimizing the generative loss and the decision cost under $w_\theta^\star$. \end{enumerate} A detailed description of the learning procedure is provided in Algorithm~\ref{alg:gen-dfl}.
+Similar to other DFL frameworks, \texttt{Gen-DFL} consists of two alternating steps: \begin{enumerate}[left=0pt,topsep=0pt,parsep=0pt,itemsep=0pt] \item \emph{Generate-Then-Optimize}: Generate samples $\{c_k\}_{k=1}^K$ using conditional generative model (CGM) $p_\theta(c|x)$ and solve \eqref{eq:gto} for the optimal decision via SAA. \item \emph{Model Learning}: Given the resulting decision $w_\theta^\star$, update the generative model parameters by jointly minimizing the generative loss and the decision cost under $w_\theta^\star$. \end{enumerate} A detailed description of the learning procedure is provided in Algorithm~\ref{alg:gen-dfl} in Appendix~\ref{appendix:algo}.
 Below, we elaborate on key components of our framework.

 \paragraph{Regret in CVaR.}

 Unlike Pred-DFL, where the decision cost is computed as the regret for a single pair $(\hat{c}, c)$, in our stochastic optimization problem, the parameter $c$ follows a distribution, requiring regret to be evaluated over all possible realizations of $c$.
 Moreover, in robust decision-making, we seek to minimize decision costs based on the worst-$\alpha\%$ outcomes, rather than the full distribution.
 To capture this, we define regret using CVaR: